 When you and your friend are having an argument, you are likely to go to an INTP for advice.
 Why?
 They are probably the most logical person that you know.
 Your INTP friend can help both of you see “the other side” and come up with a compromise that makes both parties happy in the long term.
 Your INTP friend is also the person holding you and your friends back from making some pretty stupid decisions.

 We all need an INTP friend in our life.
 Not sure if you are an INTP, and ENTJ, or another combination of these crazy letters that we call Meyers-Briggs Personality Types?
 Don’t worry.
-This video series breaks down all of the personality types, the strengths and weaknesses of each one, and basic stats that may blow your mind.
-Get your thinking caps on, because this video is all about the Logician: INTP.
+This series breaks down all of the personality types, the strengths and weaknesses of each one, and basic stats that may blow your mind.

 I is for introvert (as opposed to extrovert.)
 An introvert is more likely to be focused on their internal thoughts and feelings, rather than outside stimulation.
 Introverts are not necessarily shy, but they do gain more energy from reflecting on their own feelings than by surrounding themselves with other people and external stimulants.